webdeveloper510/odoo/addons/payment_custom/README.md

 ## Module history

+- `16.1`
+  - The default payment instructions message of Wire Transfer can be recomputed at any time after installation of the module. odoo/odoo#103903
 - `16.0`
   - The `custom_mode` field is added to distinguish custom payment modes from other payment providers and to allow duplicating the base Wire Transfer provider in multi-company databases.